De-Privileging Art School: antisexist and antiracist methods

-Workshop with Evan Ifekoya and Rudy Loewe
+Workshop by Evan Ifekoya and Rudy Loewe

 The workshop elaborated on the issues Rudy Loewe and Evan Ifekoya raised in their lecture the previous evening.
-Besides presenting contemporary arts projects that challenge institutional frameworks (the links to these projects are listed in the Power Point Presentation: PublicDisplaysOfAccountability_Loewe_Ifekoya), the focus was on practical tools for addressing race and racism and on decolonizing art school teaching practices.
+Besides introducing contemporary arts projects that challenge institutional frameworks (the links to these projects are listed in their Power Point Presentation: PublicDisplaysOfAccountability_Loewe_Ifekoya), the focus was on practical tools for addressing race and racism and on decolonizing art school teaching practices.
 Drawing on African-American feminist scholars and activists bell hooks and Audre Lorde, Loewe and Ifekoya advocated “the dismantling of the master house” in the art school curriculum, and hence the undermining of the “whiteness and hetero-patriarchy” of the curriculum.
 This implies not only engaging black teachers and professors, but teaching the writings of postcolonial scholars as part and parcel of the art school curriculum.

 In terms of developing a radical pedagogy, Loewe and Ifekoya themselves have been inspired by texts such as Paulo Freire’s “Pedagogy of the Oppressed” and bell hooks’ books “Teaching Community: A Pedgagy of Hope” and “Teaching to Transgress: Education as the Practice of Freedom.” hooks thinks through “how we are as bodies” in the learning/teaching environment and focuses specifically on the ways in which we navigate the spaces we enter as learner and/or and facilitators.